pg. 8 "But by the end of August, our repertoire was vapid from countless reproductions.."

 verb

-1300–50; Middle English condescenden < Late Latin condēscendere (see con-descend); replacing MiddleEnglish condescendre < Middle French
+1300–50; Middle English condescenden < Late Latin condēscendere (see con-, descend); replacing MiddleEnglish condescendre < Middle French

 This picture shows Jem putting aside his authority over Scout to take her to school.